apache/nifi-site/src/pages/markdown/quickstart.md

 git clone https://gitbox.apache.org/repos/asf/nifi.git
 ```
 <br/>
-Then checkout the 'master' branch (which should be the default)
+Then checkout the `master` branch (which should be the default)

 ```
 git checkout master
 ```

 <br/>
-The master branch currently represents the next major release line (1.x).
+The `master` branch currently represents the next major release line (1.x).
 Substantial work here is underway to improve the NiFi's core framework and UI.
-If your interested in building the 0.x baseline which is still actively released to include new components and bug fixes please checkout the 0.x branch.
+If you are interested in building the 0.x baseline to include new components and bug fixes please checkout the 0.x branch.
 <br/>

 ```